cons0le7/Grabber/README.md

 # Grabber
 This is a social engineering POC for demonstration purposes only.
-Do not use this tool for against anyone.
+Do not use this tool against anyone.
 I am not responsible for any use or misuse of this tool.
 ## Explaination:
 This is a page made to appear as a website for finding local listings of items scanned from your phones camera.
 When site is accessed, server facing and external ips (using ipify API ) are logged and an attempt to log ips using WebRTC is performed.
 A map appears and requests location permissions from user.
 If granted, their coordinates will appear on the map and are logged to backend.
 There is a "scan item" button on the site which requests camera permissions.
 If granted, it takes a photo from front-facing camera in the background and a popup appears showing "Failed to initialize camera", in reality the snapped image is saved to `/images`.
 All logged data is stored in `data.json`.
 Data can be accessed via web by accessing servio link with `/admin`. logged public ips will display whois information.
 Saved photos will also be seen here.